Moodyw03/thedigger25/README.md

 ## Deployment to Vercel

-This application is configured for deployment on Vercel.
+This application is optimized for deployment on Vercel.
 Follow these steps to deploy:

 1. Sign up for a Vercel account at [vercel.com](https://vercel.com) if you don't have one
 2. Install the Vercel CLI: